vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/15/_index.md

 verse with *vrātya* (celebrated in AV. xv.) also the *brahmacārin* and the *skambha* and the *palita* (celebrated respectively at AV. xi.
 5 and
 x.
 7, 8 and ix.
-9), etc.—And this view accords well with the penultimate verse of the fifth *prapāṭhaka* ​of the Chāndogya Upanishad (v.
+9), etc.—And this view accords well with the penultimate verse of the fifth *prapāṭhaka* of the Chāndogya Upanishad (v.
 24. 4), where it is said of the sacrificial remnant that, if it be offered even to an outcaste, it is as good as if offered to the omnipresent All-soul, provided only it be done with the right knowledge.
 And a similar idea is